 The barmaid took a real shine to Reiss, at one point she came over with a bottle of wine that she wanted him to open but he was on the fruit machine.
 I offered to do it and she looked at me like I had just asked her to perform a sexual act on me in front of the rest of the pub.

 I do not remember much after this as the rest of the night is sort of hazy.
 I remember going into The Mucky Pup but that is about it.
-It is weird when you wake up in the morning in your own bed and you can not remember for the live of me how you got home.
+It is weird when you wake up in the morning in your own bed and you can not remember for the life of you how you got home.

 These normally scare me as it means I’ve done something the night before but Reiss told me I was my normal self which I’m guessing is a good thing.
 No scratching women or trying to batter parked cars or random members of the public.